 Lesson #3: Registration is easy – once you know the dates and deadlines!

 If you’d like to sign up your child for the school whose attendance area you live in, it’s easy as pie!
-Just check out the info in the Important Dates section below and show up on the right day/time with 1) Immunization Record, 2) Original Birth Certificate, Passport, or Baptismal Certificate (to prove birth date), 3) Proof of Residence (like a TID or PG&E bill or rental agreement), 4) your photo ID, and 5) your school’s registration packet, which can be picked up one week prior to the registration date.
+Just check out the info in the Important Dates section below (or on the TUSD website) and show up on the right day/time with 1) Immunization Record, 2) Original Birth Certificate, Passport, or Baptismal Certificate (to prove birth date), 3) Proof of Residence (like a TID or PG&E bill or rental agreement), 4) your photo ID, and 5) your school’s registration packet, which can be picked up one week prior to the registration date.
 Make sure you review that packet to double check that you have all the right documentation as well.

 If you’d like your child to attend a school outside your attendance area (like, if you live in the Julien area but would like your child to attend Medeiros), you will need to complete an Intradistrict Transfer form ASAP.
 Students will be placed in requested schools as space allows.
 Please see the TUSD website for more info.